-However, Laukkenen (2011) also acknowledges the importance of balancing between knowledge sharing and protecting knowledge from imitation.
+However, Hurmelinna-Laukkenen (2011) also acknowledges the importance of balancing between knowledge sharing and protecting knowledge from imitation.
 Formal means of protection such as patents are complemented with informal means such as "human resource management, lead-time, tacit nature of knowledge, and technical methods of concealment."
 There are several ways that the appropriability regime can allow new ways for knowledge to be shared.

 Von Hippel's (2017) case studies have shown most individual innovators diffuse freely their innovations because of altruism, or the high cost of issuing patents and the time it consumes, or simply because they are unaware of the value of their own innovations to others.
-48 While it creates social welfare, it also encourages free riding.
+While it creates social welfare, it also encourages free riding.

-In Africa, knowledge sharing is an important part of knowledge appropriation.
+In Africa, knowledge-sharing is an important part of knowledge appropriation.
 De Beer and Armstrong (2015) and de Beer et al. (2013) highlight that MSEs may appropriate knowledge in three ways; 1) formal appropriation with "[l]egally anchored, formal mechanisms of intellectual property appropriation, e.g., IPRs such as patents, trademarks, industrial designs and copyrights; 2) Semiformal: [i]ndirect means of appropriation with a lesser degree of legal formality, e.g., secrecy, publishing, non-competition clauses, non-disclosure agreements and contracts; and 3) Informal: [i]ndirect and informal, e.g., lead-time, complexity (of design/technology), after-sales and other services, customer loyalty but also family/community mechanisms, in tandem with community sanctions/ostracism for copying/imitation."
 Within an African context, appropriation normally occurs semi-formally and informally.
 150

-Related to this is the presence of economically more efficient knowledge sharing and how public policy can support it.
-Gault (2010) provides examples such as "support for 'open licensing' infrastructures such as the Creative Commons license for text and the General Public License for open source software code."
-In this case, public policy may prop up "defensive publishing" as a mechanism to guarantee some protection to user innovators who are not after formal IP protection.
-This
+Related to this is the presence of economically more efficient knowledge-sharing and how public policy can support it.151 Gault (2010) provides examples such as "support for 'open licensing' infrastructures such as the Creative Commons license for text and the General Public License for open source software code."
+In this case, public policy may prop up "defensive publishing" as a mechanism to guarantee some protection to user innovators who are not after formal IP protection.152 This

-&lt;sup>145 Pia-Hurmelinna-Laukkanen, (2011).
+145 Hurmelinna-Laukkanen, P. (2011).
 "Enabling Collaborative Innovation - Knowledge Protection for Knowledge Sharing."
 European Journal of Innovation Management.

-&lt;sup>148 Von Hippel, Free Innovation.
+148 Von Hippel (2017), Free Innovation.

-&lt;sup>149 For more information on knowledge appropriation, see de Beer and Armstrong (2015).
+149 For more information on knowledge appropriation, see de Beer and Armstrong (2015).

-&lt;sup>150 de Beer, Jeremy and Armstrong, Chris, "Open Innovation and Knowledge Appropriation in Africa Micro and Small Enterprises (MSEs)" (2015).
-The African Journal of Information and Communication, Issue 16, 2015.
+de Beer, J. and C. Armstrong (2015).
+"Open Innovation and Knowledge Appropriation in Africa Micro and Small Enterprises (MSEs)" (2015).
+The African Journal of Information and Communication (AJIC), Issue 16.

-&lt;sup>151 Gault, Fred and Eric Von Hippel, (2009).
+151 Gault, F. and E. Von Hippel, (2009).
 "The Prevalence of User Innovation and Free Innovation Transfers: Implications for Statistical Indicators and Innovation Policy."

-&lt;sup>152 Gault, F. (2010).
-Innovation Strategies for a Global Economy: Development, Implementation, Measurement, and Measurement.
-Pp. 77.
+152 Gault, F. (2010).
+Innovation Strategies for a Global Economy: Development, Implementation, Measurement, and Management.
 Available Online. https://prd-idrc.azureedge.net/sites/default/files/openebooks/484-0/index.html enables them to make use of their own inventions and innovations at a later point.
-This could help the problem of the under estimation of user innovation discussed above.
+153 This could help the problem of the under estimation of user innovation discussed above.